 Use essential oils to help relieve holiday stress

-If you don’t already use them, essential oils can be great at relieving stress.
+If you don’t already use them, essential oils (Six Dollar Family) can be great at relieving stress.
 Picking up an essential oil diffuser and diffusing lavender essential oil, lemon or citrus essential oil or even peppermint essential oil can all help to release some of the holiday stress you’re holding in.
 Plus, if you go with peppermint, your home will smell like Christmas at the same time!

 Get help managing holiday stress